multekedir/scraper/README.md

 - `--format FORMAT`: Output format: `json`, `csv`, or `auto` (detect from extension).
 Default: `auto`
 - `--config PATH`: Path to configuration file (JSON).
 CLI arguments override config file settings
 - `--create-config PATH`: Create a default configuration file at the specified path and exit
+- `--use-selenium`: Use Selenium WebDriver for JavaScript-heavy sites (slower but handles dynamic content)
+- `--headless`: Run Selenium in headless mode (no browser window) - default when using Selenium
+- `--no-headless`: Show browser window when using Selenium (opposite of --headless)
 - `--max-price AMOUNT`: Maximum price threshold in dollars (default: 60000)
 - `--max-mileage MILES`: Maximum mileage for a car to be considered new (default: 100)
 - `--include-used`: Include used cars (default: only new cars)